 Challenge: Billing clients in US, UK, and Australia while living in Portugal.

-Wise Solution:
+Wise setup:

 Challenge: Selling to US and EU customers, paying suppliers in China.

-Wise Solution:
+Wise setup:

 Challenge: Paying 50 international contractors monthly in 15 different currencies.

-Wise Solution:
+Wise setup:

 | Feature | Wise Business | PayPal Business |